Crane operators use cranes to move objects such as materials on construction sites, containers on wharves and heavy parts in factories.

 The Skills Organisation is the industry training organisation that oversees the relevant New Zealand Certificates.

-- Crane Association of New Zealand website - information for trainees (PDF – 229KB)
+- Crane Association of New Zealand website - information about training

-- The Skills Organisation website - information on New Zealand certificates in crane operation
+- The Skills Organisation website - information on a career in cranes and New Zealand certificates in crane operation

 A minimum of three years secondary education is recommended.
 Useful subjects include English and maths.